On this page:

 - 2 Emeritus Professors

 DXARTS faculty are international leaders and pioneers in many areas of digital and experimental arts.
 Their works span the spectrum of emerging arts disciplines.
 Collectively the faculty exhibit and perform at museums, concerts, galleries, and festivals around the world.
-Awards and honors to DXARTS faculty include prizes, grants, and fellowships from Ars Electronica, Creative Capital, National Endowment for the Arts, Rockefeller Foundation, and more.
-DXARTS faculty works are regularly presented at national and international venues such as the Henry Art Gallery, ZKM, Ars Electronica, Toronto International Film Festival, Warsaw Autumn Festival, Videobrasil Festival, Eyeo Festival, etc. Their works have been published by Universal France, Wergo, Centaur, Neuma, Le Chant du Monde, Sargasso Records, and others.
+Awards and honors to DXARTS faculty include prizes, grants, and fellowships from Prix Ars Electronica, Creative Capital, National Endowment for the Arts, Mellon Foundation, and more.
+DXARTS faculty works are regularly presented at national and international venues such as ZKM, International Center of Photography, Ars Electronica Festival, Studio Acusticum, FIBER Festival, Transmediale, Eyeo Festival, Kunstraum Kreuzberg, etc. DXARTS faculty works have been published by Universal France, Wergo, Centaur, Neuma, Le Chant du Monde, Sargasso Records, Amazon Prime Video, etc.

 The DXARTS Sound Lab hosts advanced software and hardware for the reproduction of 3-D audio at high fidelity.
 A 24.4-channel speaker array in a full spherical layout projects sound from around, above, and below listeners and is suitable for use in a variety of soundfield synthesis techniques.